What is the Glyndebourne Tour?

 Our founder's son, George Christie, began sending out Festival productions to tour the UK in 1968.
 As well as bringing opera to a wider audience, these productions created performing opportunities for young singers by giving key parts to members of the Chorus.

-Today the Tour opens with a three-week season at Glyndebourne in October, followed by week-long visits to Woking, Milton Keynes, Norwich, Plymouth and Stoke-on-Trent.
+Today the Tour opens at Glyndebourne in October, followed by week-long visits to Woking, Canterbury, Milton Keynes, Norwich, Plymouth and Stoke-on-Trent.
 Supported by Arts Council England, it brings three operas to around 55,000 people each year along with a full programme of linked educational activities for local primary and secondary schools.

 The Tour has a remarkable record of launching the careers of young artists including Roberto Alagna, Edward Gardner, Gerald Finley, Philip Langridge, Felicity Lott, Christopher Maltman and Willard White.